 Guide to wireless broadband

-Wireless broadband has established itself as must-have technology for many broadband internet users.
-In fact, it is estimated that around 6-7 million homes in the UK alone enjoy wireless access, a number that is growing rapidly as more and more users reap its benefits.
+Wireless broadband is a must-have technology for broadband internet users.
+In fact, it is estimated that around 75% of homes in the UK alone enjoy wireless access, a number that is growing rapidly as more and more users reap its benefits.

 However, just what is wireless broadband?
 How does it work, what are its pros and its cons and what technology do you need?
 This guide to wireless broadband will give you the information you need to join the wireless revolution.